 - the primary key of table

-- You can start a data synchronization task only after the task passes the precheck.
+- Before you start the data synchronization task, the system performs a precheck.
+You can start the data synchronization task only after the task passes the precheck.

 - If the task fails to pass the precheck, click the icon next to each failed item to view the details.
 Troubleshoot the issues and run the precheck again.